phytec/doc-bsp-yocto/source/contributing.rst

 When creating a new documentation document e.g. for a new release, it is important to add a tuple to the *latex_documents* variable in the *conf.py* file.
-This ensures a seperate pdf file is generated for the newly added release.
+This ensures a separate pdf file is generated for the newly added release.

 .. tip::
    Use `grep <https://www.man7.org/linux/man-pages/man1/grep.1.html>`__